ashwinibhatt85/Recommendations_With_IBM/README.md

 No additional installations beyond the Anaconda distribution of Python and Jupyter notebooks.

 ## Project Description
 This project analysing the interactions that users have with articles on the IBM Watson Studio platform, and making recommendations to them about new articles they would like.
+This project is an attempt to solve a conceptual Clustering problem under Unsupervised Machine Learning model by creating a recommendation system for the end users.
 The project was divided into the following tasks:
  - Exploratory Data Analysis
  - Rank Based Recommendations
  - User-User Based Collaborative Filtering